THE ISLAND

 (from Charles Darwin; The voyage of the Beagle.)

-scratching, oilpaint on round board.
+scratching, oilpaint on round board, 20 x 20 cm

 Both works refer to Charles Darwin’s research on the theory of evolution.
 The long oil-paint wooden panel, has ‘my paradise island’ depicted, the little round one has a bird on it, a yellow crusted cockatoo.